 In conclusion, Nix & Kix shows how to move from a differentiation strategy to one based on distinctiveness, using smart strategy as the springboard for creative expression.

 If you want to try Nix & Kix out for yourself this week and add a bit of zing to your first weekend of lockdown 2, head here to shop the brand!

-And for more tips on creating distinctive, brand-led design see this earlier post.
+And for more insight on distinctiveness versus differentiation, see this earlier post.